processism/processism.github.io/patterns-interact.md

 ## The Underlying Unity

 What unifies these three patterns?
-As we'll see in the next section, they all emerge from a single fundamental principle: **recursion**.
+As I'll reveal in the next section, they all emerge from a single fundamental principle: **recursion**.

-- Complementarity is recursive definition
-- Self-Reference is pure recursion
-- Scale-Invariance is recursive structure
+Complementarity is recursive definition.
+Self-Reference is pure recursion.
+Scale-Invariance is recursive structure.

 ## Experiencing the Unity